myTerminal/meta-presenter/README.md

 In order to move to the next slide press `C-c C-v`, to move back to the previous slide press `C-c C-x`.

+As the slides are not read-only, you could perform annotations on them.
+To revert the changes press `C-c C-c`.

 You can also enable animations for slide transitions which is currently experimental and not optimized.
 To enable animations, just evaluate the below line.

     (setq meta-presenter-enable-animations t)